From Script to Stage: Automating Experimental Design for Social Simulations with LLMs: Experiments

 \subsection{Experimental Setup}

-\textbf{Experimental Scenario}: To validate the effectiveness of the framework, we selected the 13-day strategic game of the Cuban Missile Crisis as the experimental scenario.
-This event primarily involves the United States and the Soviet Union as intelligent agents.
-As a historical event with abundant documentation, it offers multiple modeling layers (e.g., at the national level and at the level of internal leadership), a clear timeline with key decision nodes, and traceable outcomes, making it ideal for experimentation.
+\textbf{Experimental Scenario}.
+To verify the effectiveness of the framework, we selected the 13-day Cuban Missile Crisis strategic game scenario.
+Involving two state agents, the USA and the USSR, this historical event offers distinct advantages: rich data availability, multi-level modeling capabilities, a clear timeline with critical decision nodes, and traceable results.

-\textbf{Model Selection:} We used GPT-4o [ref-x] and GPT-5-mini [ref-x] as the core models for script generation and monitoring.
-Specifically, GPT-4o served as the generation model to guide the Screenwriter Agent in composing scripts, while GPT-5-mini acted as the evaluation model, assisting the Director Agent in monitoring script content and providing improvement feedback.
-During the performance of experimental scripts, Actor Agents were also embedded with GPT-4o to support decision-making and behavior within the experiment.

-\textbf{Experimental Platform:} Our platform is built around the Cuban Missile Crisis and allows users to customize the number and attributes of Agents.
-Users can introduce emergent events, modify Agent decisions, and monitor Agent attribute states in real-time.
-Agents can perceive changes in the external environment and adapt their behavior based on their own reasoning.
-The simulation uses days as the unit of time, and inter-Agent communication is facilitated via a “world channel.”
-At the end of each day, the system calculates and outputs an international tension index.